-All lessons are private, including only the student and the teacher, so each student receives their instructor’s undivided attention.
-The lessons are held in studios at our store between the following hours:
+Foxes Music Company offers weekly, one-on-one lessons for musicians ages 6 and up!** No experience necessary.
+All lessons are private, including only the student and the teacher, so each student receives the instructor’s undivided attention.

-The store is not open on the following days: Labor Day, Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year's Day, Easter, Memorial Day, and Independence Day.
-Students will not be charged for lessons on those days.
+We observe the following holidays: Labor Day, Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year's Day, Easter, Memorial Day, and Independence Day.
+Lessons are not held, and students will not be billed on those days.

 To learn more about lessons and our school’s policies, please contact the Lessons Registrar:

 Or feel free to drop in!
 Office hours are Monday through Friday, 11:00am-6:00pm